Imagine the turquoise waters of the Caribbean Sea lapping on the shores as the white sand…

 Two hours from Birmingham, 1 ½ hours from Huntsville and only a 20-minute drive from the Tennessee border, you will find the riverfront town of Florence, Alabama.
 Referred to as “The Shoals” (which include the cities of Florence, Muscle Shoals, Sheffield, and Tuscumbia), this small city of 25 square miles is a must visit.
 The Shoals is home to New York fashion designers, one of the first Frank Lloyd Wright homes, and where legendary rock icons came to record.

-Disclosure: My trip to the Tualatin Valley was provided courtesy of Florence/Lauderdale Tourism.
+Disclosure: My trip to Florence, Alabama was provided courtesy of Florence/Lauderdale Tourism.
 All opinions are 100% mine.

 - 25 Reasons to Visit Florence, Alabama